-3.6.7 The can accumulate the SFI Certified Credits or Recycled Credits by creating a volume credit account, which can be used for the next claim period.
+3.5.7 The certified organization can accumulate the SFI Certified Credits or Recycled Credits by creating a volume credit account, which can be used for the next claim period.

-The total quantity of credits cumulated at the credit account cannot exceed the sum of credits entered into the credit account during the last 12 months.
+The total quantity of credits cumulated at the credit account cannot exceed the sum of credits entered into the credit account during the last 24 months.

+A certified organization using the Volume Credit method can start counting all eligible credit after the completion of a successful internal audit of the chain-of-custody system and completion of a management review of the chain-of-custody system performance.
+Eligible credits can be accumulated up to 365 days prior to the initial registration audit.
+Accumulated credits can be utilized for the sale of products only after successful completion of the registration audit and receipt of the chain-of-custody certificate from their certification body.